-AMR’s estimate of the size of marijuana markets also includes wholesale sales.
+AMR’s estimate of the size of marijuana markets also includes both retail and wholesale sales.
 Estimates of wholesale sales were developed using wholesale pricing and gross margin data.
-This data was supplied by survey participants and individual companies under confidentiality agreements.
+Some of this data was supplied by survey participants and individual companies under confidentiality agreements.
 Wholesale sales are largely affected by specific provisions in state marijuana regulations.
-For example, some states require that the cultivator and retailer be the same entity.
-Such provisions eliminate wholesale market activity in that state.
+For example, Colorado used to require that retailers grow 70% of the product they sell at their dispensaries.
+Such provisions reduce wholesale market activity.
 AMR adjusted the wholesale market sizes to reflect the role that wholesale markets play in each state.

-AMR created individual models for each state based on its previous year market size or comparable market.
-These models were informed by data collected through AMR’s surveys, proprietary data collected by AMR and historic data from government sources.
+AMR created individual models for each state based on its 2014 market size or if a 2014 estimate was not available, then size was based on a comparable market.
+These models were informed by data collected through AMR’s 2013/2014 surveys, proprietary data collected by AMR in 2011 and 2013 and historic data from government sources.
 In each state, AMR conducted a detailed analysis of policy implementation and adjusted retail activity and consumer adoption based on the regulatory hurdles and implementation timelines.
 In many new markets, retails sales are assumed to only be occurring for a fraction of the year.

-To project Adult Use of marijuana sales, AMR takes into account three drivers of demand: current illicit market use that may transition to the legal Adult Use market, new adult users who were not illicit market consumers and out-of-state consumers (tourist demand).
-After aggregating the total potential demand in the Adult Use market, AMR adjusted the total by subtracting the demand being met by the existing medical markets.
-Not all illicit demand will move to the legal Adult Use market in year one.
-AMR’s model makes adjustments to factor in increased taxes’ effect on price (without including the tax in the final market number), operational limitation on meeting demand, geographical constraints driven by local ordinances and regulatory limits on implementation.
+To project adult use marijuana sales in 2016, AMR took into account three drivers of demand: current illicit market use that may transition to the legal adult use market, new adult users who were not illicit market consumers and out-of-state consumers (tourist demand).
+After aggregating the total potential demand in the adult use market, AMR adjusted the total by subtracting the demand being met by the existing medical markets.
+Not all illicit demand will move to the legal adult use market in year one.
+AMR’s model makes adjustments to factor in increased taxes’ effect on price, operational limitation on cultivations meeting demand, geographical constraints driven by local ordinances and regulatory limits on implementation.
 While it is difficult to accurately estimate each of these demand drivers because of severe data limitations, AMR believes that our working knowledge of the existing marijuana markets and access to proprietary business intelligence positions us to provide the most accurate estimate available.

-AMR’s estimate of potential market size assumes the passage of medical marijuana and Adult Use policy in additional states through legislation and ballot initiatives.
+AMR’s estimate of five year potential market size assumes the passage of medical marijuana and adult use policy in additional states through legislation and ballot initiatives.
+The market potential is the high end estimate for growth by the end of 2019.
 AMR consulted with the best and most experienced political and policy experts and utilized the latest polling data.
+AMR assumes only four additional states will establish medical marijuana markets, Minnesota and Vermont in 2015 and Pennsylvania and Florida in 2017.
+AMR assumes 14 more states will legalize adult use.
+In 2016, AMR assumes that Alaska and Oregon will establish adult use markets.
+In 2017, AMR assumes that Rhode Island, New Hampshire and Vermont will follow suit.
+AMR’s model assumes that Maryland, Hawaii, Maine, Missouri, Massachusetts, Nevada, Arizona and California will legalize in 2016 and open markets in 2018.
 As described above, AMR then considered the potential impacts of policy implementation on the universe of potential customers.
-Based on our detailed models of existing Adult Use markets, AMR derived market potential estimates for 2018 based on the maturity of the markets and size of the states.
+Based on our detailed models of existing adult use markets, AMR derived market potential estimates for 2018 based on the maturity of the markets and size of the states.
 Finally, saturation rate estimates and assumptions regarding retail sales were applied to estimate a potential market size.